Since 1986, car manufacturers have been required by law to fit all new passenger vehicles with Catalytic Converters.

 An oxygen sensor failure can lead to incorrect readings of exhaust gases.
 The faulty sensor can cause a too rich or too lean condition.
 Too rich and the catalyst can meltdown, too lean and the converter is unable to convert the hydrocarbons into safe elements.
 Some of the manufacturers recommend the replacement of oxygen sensors every 80,000 kilometres.

-The catalyst inside a catalytic converter is made from a lightweight, thin-walled, fragile material.
-A dense insulation mat protects it.
-This mat holds the catalyst in place and provides moderate protection against damage.
-However, a rock or road debris striking the converter or improper or a broken exhaust system hanger can cause a catalyst fracture.
-Once the catalyst is fractured, the broken pieces become loose, rattle around and break up into smaller pieces.
+The catalyst inside a catalytic converter is made from a lightweight, thin-walled, fragile material that looks similar to honeycomb with an insulation mat protecting it.
+This mat holds the catalyst in place and provides some protection against damage.
+However, a rock or road debris striking the converter, improper or broken exhaust hangers can cause the catalyst to break.
+Once the catalyst is broken, the broken pieces become loose, rattle around and break up into smaller pieces.
 Flow in interrupted and back pressure in the exhaust system increases.
-This leads to heat build up and loss of power.
-Possible causes of a catalyst fracture are road debris striking the converter, loose or broken hangers, potholes or off-road driving.
+This leads to heat build-up and loss of power.